mikewest/mikewest.org/_posts/2006-04-05-new-server.markdown

 Alias:
 - http://mikewest.org/blog/id/9
 Modified: '2006-04-09T11:43:05Z'
-Tags:
-- Personal
-- TextPattern
 Teaser: I've redesigned, and moved the site to a new server.
 Exciting, eh?
 Title: New Server, New Design
 layout: post
+tags:
+- Personal
+- TextPattern
 ---
 I've redesigned, and moved the website over to my new friends at [TextDrive][1], and it's now running on [TextPattern][2] instead of the homegrown CMS I was using on the old server.
 This probably means that everything's going to show up again as unread in your feed reader...
 Apologies for that.